Christian democracy: Between Rerum novarum and World War II

 Across Europe, the Catholic and Protestant parties faced the threat of fascism.
-Amidst the rise of Fascism in Italy, The Italian People's Party, under Stuzo, attempted to challenge Mussolini by forming a coalition with the socialist party.
-Luigi Sturzo was ordered by the Catholic church in 1923 to disband his Italian People's Party and exit politics.
+Amidst the rise of Fascism in Italy, the Italian People's Party, under Sturzo, attempted to challenge Mussolini by forming a coalition with the socialist party.
+Sturzo was ordered by the Catholic Church in 1923 to disband his party and exit politics.
 Poor electoral performance in 1924 would make Sturzo give party leadership to Alcide De Gasperi and go into exile.
 Once in power, the fascists disbanded the Italian People's Party.
 This would precede the signing of the Lateran Treaty between the Catholic Church and the Italian fascists in 1929.
 The Centre Party and the CSVD would face the rise of the Nazi Party in Germany.
-Once the Nazis got to power in 1933, the Party attempted to take total power with the Enabling Act in 1923.
+Once the Nazis attained power in 1933, they attempted to take total power with the Enabling Act.
 Internally, the Centre Party was divided on the Enabling Act, but many became persuaded that Hitler would not eliminate the Reichstag.
 Comparatively, the historical anti-Semitism of the Protestant Christian Social movement left the Christian Socials susceptible to Nazism.
 The Nazi Party would infiltrate the Protestant unions linked to CSVD in 1931.
 Eventually, both parties would sign the Enabling Act, and both parties would summarily dissolve.
 In Austria, the Christian Socials would have already disbanded before Germany annexed Austria.
 In Austria, a short civil war between authoritarians and social democrats would divide the Christian Socials, many of which would help build the authoritarian state.
 Outside of Italy, Germany and, Austria, many Catholic and Protestant parties would ultimately be dissolved when Nazi Germany invaded the rest of Europe in World War II.
 Many Christian democrats would assist in the resistance in France.